 Innovation Only Needs 10% of Your Resources

-To always leave a little room for innovation, SMBs can use a classic framework: the 70/20/10 Rule.
+SMBs can use a classic framework to operate a sustainable business model: the 70/20/10 Rule.

 - 70% of Budget/Time (Low Risk): Exploiting what works.
 This keeps the lights on and satisfies the need for predictable ROI.

 - 20% of Budget/Time (Medium Risk): Improving or evolving the “predictable reboots.”
-This is a “Shared Journey” toward something better, like testing a new content pillar or advertising channel.
+A “Shared Journey” toward something better, try testing a new content pillar or digital marketing channel.

 - 10% of Budget/Time (High Risk): Pure exploration.
 Radical ideas with no guaranteed ROI.
 Exploit AI for consumer-focused creativity, automation innovation, and net-new ideas.